sbrandwoo/grunt-qunit-junit/README.md

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._

-**WARNING**: This plugin is only released in beta form!
-It should work pretty well though, so please give it a go and pass any issues you find back to me.
-I'd also be interested to hear how you use QUnit in you project and if there are any helpful features I can add to this plugin.

 From the same directory as your project's [Gruntfile][Getting Started] and [package.json][], install this plugin with the following command:

 ```bash